docutils/docutils/sandbox/README.txt

 * code-block-directive_ contains documentation, reasoning and experimental code for support of syntax highlight in docutils.

+* latex-variants_ is a place to try out and discuss variants of the latex2e writer.

 For other sandbox projects, please see the `Docutils Link List`_.

 .. _code-block-directive: code-block-directive
+.. _latex-variants: latex-variants

 .. _Docutils Link List: http://docutils.sf.net/docs/user/links.html